tobis s May 26, 2015, Boca Raton, FL

 - Pond deck

 More About our Gardens

+The mission 15 years ago when the project began was to bring the Cloud Forest and it's creatures to our doorstep.
+We are happy to say that we have succeeded.
 The gardens have some truly special plants such as Tree Ferns, Imperial Bromeliads and Anthuriums.
 There are also many species of orchids, white and purple Agapanthus, Hydrangeas and much more.

 In the beginning we rarely saw mammals on the grounds, but today it's common to see White-nose Coatis, Agoutis, and White- faced Capuchin monkeys.
 About once a year the White-faced Monkeys even manage to visit El Jardin restaurant.
 But you have a much better chance to see them in the garden.
 See photo at right.